Kerbas-ad-astra/XTLandertron/README.md

 	* Incorporated "LandertronBox" module from Booots.
 A part with this module will control a craft's engines to achieve landertron functionality (at least, it will try -- this feature is a bit finicky).
 		* Added the "XT-LB Landertron Box" part (welded from the stock Small Inline Reaction Wheel and Atmospheric Fluid Spectro-Variometer models, so be careful when pruning).
 	* Compiled against 1.1 libraries.
+* 2016 May 13 (v0.14): Future proofing
+	* Added support for thrustTransformMultipliers.

 ##Roadmap